RedisLabs/redislabs-docs/content/modules/redisgears/write-behind.md

 categories: ["Modules"]
 ---

-## Write-Behind Caching Defined
+## Write-Behind Caching

-Write-behind caching is a caching strategy in which the cache layer itself connects to the backing database.
-This means that your applications need only ever connect to your cache layer, and the cache then updates the backing database as needed.
-Redis Labs currently supports write-behind caching for both Redis Cloud and Redis Enterprise.
+Write-behind is a caching strategy in which the cache layer itself connects to the backing database.
+This means that your applications need only ever connect to your cache layer, and the cache then reads from or updates the backing database as needed.
+Redis Labs currently supports write-behind caching in [Redis Enterprise Software]({{< relref "/rs" >}}).

 Here's how these caching patterns work: